-In respect of assets other than goodwill, an impairment loss is reversed if there has been a favourable change in the estimates used to determine the recoverable amount.
-An impairment loss in respect of goodwill is not reversed.
+An impairment loss is reversed if there has been a favourable change in the estimates used to determine the recoverable amount.

 A reversal of an impairment loss is limited to the asset's carrying amount that would have been determined had no impairment loss been recognised in prior years.
 Reversals of impairment losses are credited to profit or loss in the year in which the reversals are recognised.